minvws/nl-rdo-manon/README.md

 All fonts used within Manon remain under their own license.
 For example: Neuton & Open Sans.

-For more information check their respective folders for extra/ more specific license (if available) or visit:
+For more information check their respective folders for extra/ more specific licenses (if available) or visit:

 ### Neuton
 https://fonts.google.com/specimen/Neuton/about